nhibernate/NHibernate-Caches/readme.md

-Documentation and examples are available at www.nhforge.org Any feedback or issue can be sent to NHibernate user group([http://groups.google.com/group/nhusers][userGroup]) and will be greatly anticipated.
+Documentation and examples are available at www.nhforge.org Any feedback or issue can be sent to NHibernate user group([http://groups.google.com/group/nhusers][userGroup]) and will be greatly appreciated.

 Up-to-date source code available at [**GitHub Website**][nhGithub]